hanchi159/COMP390_Individual_Project3/README.md

 """ This project is jlock program to encrypt your messages and decrypt them."""

 How to run this program?
 Just clone this Repository.
-Open the 'command prompt' and go to the python project folder location and type "python jlock.py"
+Open the 'command prompt' and go to the python project folder location and type

+Type python jlock.py

 Then It will print
         Welcome to JLOCK!